-As illustrated in Fig.~\ref{fig:framework}, the integrated framework of our saliency model includes two computational pipelines:
+As illustrated in Fig.~\ref{fig-framework}, the integrated framework of CNS includes two computational pipelines.

-\textbf{Pipeline I.} Each input RGB image is first resized to 400 pixels in width and then converted to the color name space.
-The resultant space is composed of eleven monochrome intensity components, namely color name channels.
-Following BMS, a set of attention maps is generated based on a Gestalt principle.
+\textbf{Pipeline I.}~~An input RGB image is first resized to 400 pixels in width and converted to color name space.
+The resultant space is composed of 11 monochrome intensity components, namely \textit{Color Name Channel} in this paper.
+Following BMS~\cite{ICCV2013/Zhang}, a set of attention maps is generated based on figure-ground segregation.
 The attention maps of each channel are linearly fused to produce a master attention map.
-Finally, the mean attention map $\bar{A}$ is obtained by combining the 11 master attention maps and further post-proccessed to form the saliency map $S$.
+Finally, the mean attention map $\bar{A}$ is obtained by combining 11 master attention maps and further post-processed to generate the saliency map $S$.

-\textbf{Pipeline II.} The resized RGB image is first converted to a \textit{Color Name Image}, from which we can derive two statistical characteristics: 1) a color name histogram which consists of 11 total color levels, and 2) 11 binary indexed matrices where each of them represents the distribution of the corresponding color name.
-By incorporating two types of weighting patterns, we measure color differences and obtain 11 weighted master attention maps.
-All the master attention maps generated in Pipeline I also participate in this process.
-The weighted saliency map $S_w$ is then obtained through the same combination and post-processing procedure as used in the first pipeline.
+\textbf{Pipeline II.}~~The resized RGB image is first converted to a \textit{Color Name Image}, from which two statistical characteristics are derived: 1) a color name histogram which consists of 11 color bins, and 2) 11 binary index matrices where each of them represents the distribution of a corresponding color name.
+By exploiting two kinds of weighting patterns, we generate 11 weighted master attention maps.
+All the master attention maps obtained in Pipeline I also participate in this process.
+Finally, the weighted saliency map $S_w$ is obtained by using the same combination and post-processing as used in Pipeline I.

-\textbf{Combination.} The two saliency maps $S$ and $S_w$ are fed into a truncation procedure to produce the saliency map $\bar{S}$, which simultaneously codes for the topological structure and the color conspicuity over the entire scene.
-In addition, we apply another post-processing procedure to generate the final result, in which the salient regions are evenly highlighted and smoothed for convenience in the future task of object segmentation.
+\textbf{Combination.}~~The saliency maps $S$ and $S_w$ are fed into a truncation operation to produce the mean saliency map $\bar{S}$, which simultaneously codes for the topological structure and color conspicuity over the entire image.
+In addition, we apply another post-processing procedure to generate the final saliency result $\widehat{S}$, in which the salient region is evenly highlighted and smoothed for convenience in the task of salient object segmentation.